-The available treatments of the forest for the reduction of fire risk, as they emerged from the forest practice and the literature, are described below.
+The available mechanical treatments in the forest layers for the reduction of fire risk, as they emerged from the forest practice and the literature, are described below and they are usually applied at different scales of intensity.
+Also, a short description of the advantages and disadvantages of each treatment is provided.

-- Removal of logging residues: Reduces the load of surface fuels and therefore the characteristics of the fire.
-It is noted, however, that its intensive application causes a lack of nutrients in the forest ecosystem (Kalabokidis, and Omi 1998; Gibbons, 2000; Scherer, et al. 2000; Smith et al. 2000; Zabowski, et al. 2000; Baeza, et al. 2002; Theodoropoulos, et al. 2002; Fernandes and Botelho, 2003; Carter and Foster., 2004; Peterson et al. 2004). - Tree pruning: Reduces the likelihood of surface fires turning into crown fires while improving the quality of timber produced. - Understory thinning: Reduces the fire characteristics of the fire.
-In this way, in combination with the pruning of trees, the possibility of crown fire is significantly reduced. - Thinning of the forest canopy: By reducing horizontal continuity of the forest canopy, it reduces fire characteristics and helps determine the type of fire.
-In addition, it works positively in forest production by improving the quality of timber and facilitating the regeneration of the forest.
-It is noted that excessive thinning reduces the amount of timber produced and the productivity of the forest, allows the development of unwanted rich understorey, can degrade the aesthetic value of the forest and increase the risk of soil erosion (Graham, et al. 1999; Baldwin, et al. 2000).
+- Removal of logging residues: This treatment reduces the surface fuel load and therefore the characteristics of the fire.
+It is noted, however, that its intensive application may cause a lack of nutrients in the forest ecosystem in the long-term application (Kalabokidis and Omi, 1998; Gibbons, 2000; Scherer et al. 2000; Smith et al., 2000; Zabowski, et al., 2000; Baeza et al., 2002; Theodoropoulos et al., 2002; Fernandes and Botelho, 2003; Carter and Foster, 2004; Peterson et al., 2004). - Tree pruning: Reduces the likelihood of surface fires turning into crown fires while improving the quality of timber produced. - Understory thinning: This treatment modifies the fire characteristics of the fire by reducing the availability of the ladder fues.
+In combination with the tree pruning, the possibility of crown fire is significantly reduced.
+Overthinning may increase soil erosion. - Thinning of the forest canopy: By reducing the horizontal continuity of the forest canopy, it reduces fire characteristics and helps determine the type of fire.
+In addition, it affects forest production by improving the quality of timber and facilitating the regeneration of the forest.
+It is noted that excessive thinning reduces the amount of timber produced and the productivity of the forest, allows the development of unwanted rich understorey, can degrade the aesthetic value of the forest, and increases the risk of soil erosion (Graham et al., 1999; Baldwin et al., 2000).

-In any case of application of the above vegetation treatment, it is considered that the harvested combustible materials do not participate in a possible future fire.
-This assumption presupposes that the harvested vegetation is handled appropriately, such as burning in the forest at an appropriate time or their total removal from the forest.
+In case of application of any of the abovementioned silvicultural treatments, it is considered that the harvested combustible materials do not participate in a possible future fire.
+This assumption presupposes that the harvested vegetation is handled appropriately, such as by burning in the forest at an appropriate time or through their total removal from the forest.